<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=257315981751143&amp;ev=PageView&amp;noscript=1">

 While you may sign a contract with an unlicensed contractor, it has no value.
 It’s impossible to have a binding agreement if it involves an illegal act, and operating as a contractor without the proper licensing is not legal.

-So, even if you can point to language in the contract that backs up your claims if things go sideways, you can’t take them to court based on that language.
+So, even if you can point to language in the contract that supports your claims if things go sideways, you can’t take them to court based on that language.

 Is it fair?
 Probably not – but it’s still true.
 And you’ll likely spend far more than you lost if you try to get your money back.

 Here at Gilbert Design-Build, we treat our contracts with the respect they deserve.
-We’ll never try to escape responsibility and always live up to and generally exceed the expectations of every contract.
+We’ll never try to escape responsibility and will always live up to, and generally exceed, the expectations of every contract.

 5) You Are Liable For Any Injuries